sharovatov/teamlead/codereview_en.md

 Code review = CR in a «blocking» mode (where code waiting for review is not deployed until reviewed).

-I will try to investigate CR limits to applicability, iterating each (result, price) tuple.
+I will try to investigate CR limits to applicability.

 ## CR used to find defects